stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 We recommend cascading your rollout in 5 stages:

-* rollout stage 1 - leadership team - top 10 to 15 (less for small companies)
+* rollout stage 1 - leadership team - top 10 to 15 (fewer for small companies)
 * rollout stage 2 - expand to 25 (including the leadership team)
 * rollout stage 3 - expand to 50
 * rollout stage 4 - expand to 100